 - Practice Problems: It is crucial that you stay on top of the homework in this class.
 A list of practice homework problems assigned from the textbook is distributed on the first day.
 You should solve as many problems as possible.
-They will not all be collected, but they will help you prepare for exams and quizzes. - Homework: Homework assignments will similar to the practice problems mentioned above.
+They will not all be collected, but they will help you prepare for exams and quizzes. - Homework: Homework assignments will be similar to the practice problems mentioned above.
 There will be 5 homework assignments given throughout the semester with the lowest grade being dropped.
 Late homework will not be accepted. - Quizzes: Problems on the quizzes will be similar to practice problems.
 Quizzes serve as a check that you understand the material.
-There will be 5 quizzes given throughout the semester with the lowest grade being dropped.
+There will be 10 quizzes given throughout the semester with the lowest two grades being dropped.
 Make-up quizzes will not be given.

 - Projects: Projects will be assigned throughout the semester.
 Students will work in small groups to solve a problem using methods learned from class.
 These assignments will involve turning in a neat write-up of your results.
-Details to follow. - Exams: There will be three 100-minute exams on February 20, March 19, and April 28.
-Your lowest test grade will be dropped, making your two best exam scores worth 25% of the course each.
+Details to follow. - Exams: There will be three 100-minute exams on September 28, October 28, and November 23.
+Your lowest test grade will be worth 10%, making your two best exam scores worth 20% of the course each.
 Make-up exams will not be given. - Final Exam: The final exam will be a one-session exam based on the whole term.
-It will be on the last day of classes, May 21.
+It will be on the last day of classes, December 21.
 It is the responsibility of each student to be available at the time of the examination.
 You must take the final exam in order to pass the course. - Class participation: At the discretion of the instructor, there will be extra credit available (to a maximum of 2 points on your final grade) for writing homework solutions on the blackboard and answering questions in class.

 Attendance: You are expected to attend all classes and are responsible for all the material covered.
 Attendance is required and will be taken at the beginning of each class.
 Lateness and students leaving before the end of the class period will be recorded.
 If you arrive late, you are responsible for letting me know at the end of the class.
 The official Mathematics Department policy is that two lateness (this includes arriving late or leaving early) is equivalent to one absence.
 In this course a student may have 3 absences during the semester without penalty.
-After 3 absences, the penalty will result in a grade reduction; in excessive cases, you may be asked to withdraw from the course.
+After 3 absences, the penalty can result in a grade reduction; in excessive cases, you may be asked to withdraw from the course.
 Students are responsible for obtaining all the information from classes that they miss with classmates as soon as possible.

-Academic Integrity: Academic dishonesty is prohibited in The City University of New York and at New York City College of Technology and is punishable by penalties, including failing grades, suspension, and expulsion.
+Note: Attendance alone is not enough to guarantee a passing grade.
+Academic Integrity: Academic dishonesty is prohibited in The City University of New York and at the New York City College of Technology and is punishable by penalties, including failing grades, suspension, and expulsion.
 The complete text of the College policy on Academic Integrity may be found in the catalog.